Barbara P

 • Structure

-A presentation speech typically follows a structured format that includes an introduction, body, and conclusion.
+A presentation speech typically follows the basic speech format that includes an introduction, body, and conclusion.
 The introduction lays out the context, the body conveys the main content, and the conclusion reinforces the key points.

 • Audience